ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 Each branching point of the dendrogram corresponds to a different community assignment, i.e., a different partition of the nodes in a set of communities.
 So, we can calculate the modularity at each branching point, and select the branching point that leads to the highest modularity value.

-**Modularity Metric – For Directed and/or Weighted Networks**
+### Metric – For Directed and/or Weighted Networks

 The modularity definition can be easily modified for directed and/or weighted networks.

 Consider directed and unweighted networks first.
-Suppose that the out-degree of node i is k_i,out, and the in-degree of node j is k_j,in.
+Suppose that the out-degree of node i is $k_{i,out}$, and the in-degree of node j is $k_{j,in}$.

-Further, suppose that A_i,j = 1 if there is an edge from node i to node j – and 0 otherwise.
+Further, suppose that $A_{i,j} = 1$ if there is an edge from node i to node j – and 0 otherwise.

 We can rewrite the modularity definition as:

 ![M3L07_06](imgs/M3L07_06.png)

-Similarly, if the network is both weighted and directed, suppose that the “out-strength” (i.e., the sum of all outgoing edge weights) of node i is s_i,out, while the in-strength of node j is s_j,in.
+Similarly, if the network is both weighted and directed, suppose that the “out-strength” (i.e., the sum of all outgoing edge weights) of node i is s_i,out, while the in-strength of node j is $s_{j,in}$.

-Further, suppose that A_i,j is the weight of the edge from node i to node j – and 0 if there is no such edge.
+Further, suppose that $A_{i,j}$ is the weight of the edge from node i to node j – and 0 if there is no such edge.

 ![M3L07_07](imgs/M3L07_07.png)